-Whatever be the innovation from a small leaf hat to software support them with your whole heart.
-Not everyone is going to shine at schools but do realize that their talents lay elsewhere, explore and help them succeed.
+Whenever your child comes up with something new, be it small or big, support them wholeheartedly.
+Not everyone will shine at academics but realize that their talents lay elsewhere, explore, and help them succeed.

 - Motivate the habit of asking questions

-We know how young kids pester us with questions but be patient and answer them till they are content.
-This develops an internal motivation within them to keep on asking questions.
+We know how young kids ‘annoy’ us with questions, but be patient and answer them till they are satisfied.
+This will motivate them to keep on asking questions.

 - Generate a curiosity in day to day activities

-From a very young age always be conscious to give activities that will increase or promote their curiosity like the building blocks and story cubes.
-As they grow your imagination and intelligence should also merge to provide them with the age-appropriate games and activities that generate or increases their curiosity.
+From a very young age, involve your child in activities that generate curiosity, like the building blocks or story cubes.
+As they grow, provide them with age-appropriate games and activities that increase their curiosity.